FoolmanChen/Subdiaphragmatic-Mask-and-Classification-Training-Dataset/README.md

 # Subdiaphragmatic-Mask-and-Classification-Training-Dataset
 The Detection-After-Segmentation Model for Subdiaphragmatic Lesion

-Note: all these files are available at:
+Note: all these files are available at: \n
-Due to copyrights and storage of github issue, please download the original ds before you use them.
-Here are their filenames of the images.
-Use appropriate tool to set up the dataset
+Due to copyrights and storage of github issue, please download the original ds before you use them. \n Here are their filenames of the images.
+Use appropriate tool to set up the dataset \n

 Stage 1, SEGMENTATION TRAINING